Raathigesh/Raathigesh.github.io/_posts/2015-12-16-Getting-Android-App-Running-With-React-Native-On-Windows.md

 That should reload the content and your app should work.

 If you are still having the issue, try to navigate to `localhost:8081/index.android.js` in your computer and see weather you get any results back.
-If this call failes, check weather port 8081 is used by some other application.
+If this call fails, check weather port 8081 is used by some other application.
 You could use [TCPView](https://technet.microsoft.com/en-us/sysinternals/tcpview.aspx) to investigate the ports.